 Make sure everything you’re sending is relevant to the contact and use this opportunity to nurture the lead.

 You can run retargeting ad campaigns, too.
-Set them up in Google Ads or Microsoft Advertising to keep your brand fresh in the mind of prospective applicants.
+Set them up in Google Analytics and run through Google Ads or Microsoft Advertising to keep your brand fresh in the mind of prospective applicants.

 9. Go beyond Google